View Categories

 2. External commercial borrowing (ECB) norms were also relaxed.

-3. RBI sold about 25 billion dollars from its forex reserve to calm down the demand for dollars.
+3. The RBI sold about 25 billion dollars from its forex reserve to calm down the demand for dollars.

 5. But, Urjit Patel avoided doing 4A and 4B solutions because eventually such borrowed dollars have to be returned back to NRI with interest, which could result in an exchange rate crisis in future.

-6. RBI could also pursue Hawkish Monetary Policy to reduce rupee supply in the market (so that ₹ can also become expensive just like dollars).
-But, because the RBI act mandates inflation control within 2-6% CPI, and by December 2018 the CPI has been falling towards 2% so RBI’s MPC had to actually reduce the policy rate (2019 Feb to August) to combat deflation.
+• But, because the RBI act mandates inflation control within 2-6% CPI, and by December 2018 the CPI has been falling towards 2% so RBI’s MPC had to actually reduce the policy rate (2019 Feb to August) to combat deflation.

-2018-Oct The central banks of India and Japan signed Currency Swap Agreement of $75 billions i.e. either party can use that much dollar currency from the other party’s forex reserve during the crisis.
-Even in 2008 and 2013 too they had signed similar agreements but lower amounts were involved.
+• The central banks of India and Japan signed a currency swap agreement worth $75 billion, i.e., either party can use that much dollar currency from the other party’s forex reserve during the crisis.

-2019- March RBI’s $5 bn Currency Swap with Indian banks → RBI gains dollar reserve to fight future volatility in currency exchange rate, whereas Indian banks got extra rupee liquidity → (Hopefully) cheaper interest rates to combat deflation.
+2019- March RBI’s $5 billion Currency Swap with Indian banks → RBI gains dollar reserve to fight future volatility in currency exchange rate, whereas Indian banks got extra rupee liquidity → (Hopefully) cheaper interest rates to combat deflation.

-2018-Dec India signed a pact with Iran to pay crude oil bills in rupee currency.
+• India signed a pact with Iran to pay crude oil bills in rupee currency.
 National Iranian Oil Co (NIOC) will open a bank account in India’s UCO Bank (a PSB).
-Indian oil companies will make payments there in ₹ currency.
-This will help curbing the demand for dollars in India.

 Budget – 2019 Nirmala S. announced various measures to attract more FPI and FDI investment in India

-2020-Feb Corona Virus Force Majeure = dip in SENSEX so FPIs Selling shares from Indian companies= they got ₹₹ → converting them into $ → running back to USA to invest in (AAA rated) US treasury bonds which is the safest investment.
-So there is a great shortage of dollars in the Indian market.
-If RBI does not supply dollars → further weakening of rupee ($1=₹75 → ₹80).
+• Corona Virus Force Majeure = dip in SENSEX so FPIs Selling shares from Indian companies= they got ₹₹ → converting them into $ → running back to USA to invest in (AAA rated) US treasury bonds which is the safest investment.

 Exploring the Impact of Quantitative Easing and Federal Tapering on Exchange Rate Systems

-Quantitative Easing In Exchange Rate System – Subprime crisis in USA (2007-08 → Borrowers unable to repay the home loans → American Banks and NBFCs’ bad loans / NPA / toxic assets increased → to help them, the US Federal Reserve printed new dollars & used it to buy those toxic assets → increased dollar supply in the system.
+• To help them, the US Federal Reserve printed new dollars & used it to buy those toxic assets → increased dollar supply in the system.
 Known as “Quantitative Easing”.

-Fed Tapering 2013: US Federal Reserve gradually cut down its toxic asset purchasing program → less new dollars issued → called “Fed Tapering”
+Federal Tapering 2013: US Federal Reserve gradually cut down its toxic asset purchasing program → less new dollars issued → called “Fed Tapering”

 Result

-• shortage (perceived) of dollars in USA → Loans % become more expensive in the USA so American investors began selling shares/bonds in other countries, and took their dollars back to the USA (to lend to local businessmen).
+• Shortage (perceived) of dollars in USA → Loans % become more expensive in the USA so American investors began selling shares/bonds in other countries, and took their dollars back to the USA (to lend to local businessmen).

-• This phenomenon was called “Taper Tantrum”.
-It resulted in weakening of other currencies against USD.
+• It resulted in weakening of other currencies against USD.

 Money from the Sky and No Interest: How They Affect Exchange Rate Systems

-• Exchange Rate System – Economist Milton Friedman (1969) introduced the concept of ‘Helicopter Money’ to combat recession, a central bank should supply large amounts of money to the public at near zero interest rate, as if the money was being showered on them from a helicopter.
-It will encourage consumption, demand which will result in more factories, jobs and economic growth.
+• Economist Milton Friedman (1969) introduced the concept of ‘Helicopter Money’ to combat the recession: a central bank should supply large amounts of money to the public at a near-zero interest rate, as if the money were being showered on them from a helicopter.

 Understanding Exchange Rate Systems : The Power of Purchasing Power Parity (PPP)

-• GDP is the total market value of all goods and services produced in a country within a year.
-When we convert these GDP values from local currencies into PPP $ exchange rate system, the largest economies of the world (GDP, PPP wise) are: USA⇒China⇒India⇒Japan⇒Germany
+• When we convert these GDP values from local currencies into PPP exchange rate system, the largest economies in the world (GDP, PPP wise) are: USA⇒China⇒India⇒Japan⇒Germany

 Q. Find correct statement(s) (CSE-2019)